Best Hypnobirthing Apps in 2026

 What is the difference between ZenPregnancy and GentleBirth?

-ZenPregnancy focuses on a flexible meditation library you can use at your own pace, plus practical tools like a contraction timer and kick counter.
-GentleBirth offers a structured 30-day program combining hypnobirthing with cognitive behavioral therapy.
-ZenPregnancy has a free tier; GentleBirth requires a paid subscription.
+ZenPregnancy focuses on a flexible meditation library you can use at your own pace, plus tools like a contraction timer and kick counter.
+GentleBirth offers a structured 30-day program combining hypnobirthing with cognitive behavioral therapy, mindfulness, and partner education.
+ZenPregnancy has a free tier; GentleBirth is subscription-based.

 Try ZenPregnancy free

-Download ZenPregnancy and get hypnobirthing meditations, breathing exercises, contraction timer, kick counter, and due date calculator.
+Download ZenPregnancy for hypnobirthing meditations, breathing exercises, contraction timer, kick counter, and due date calculator.